chris8855/Chess.js/README.md

 TO DO:
 1. Graveyard
 2. Castling
-3. Check and checkmate
+3. Limit moves when in check
+4. Checkmate
-4. 1 player AI
+5. 1 player AI
-5. Accounts
+6. Accounts
-6. Online multiplayer
+7. Online multiplayer